-Option Name: kernel.filename
+Option Name: kernel.filename Default value: (empty)

 4.2.6 SOAR

 This chapter describes SOAR capabilities and optimizations from the Application developer's point of view.
 To get more details on its internal structure, please refer to SOAR Build Phases section.